How to Prevent and Treat Running-Related Hip Pain

 Whether you’re working to run your first marathon or jog a mile, hip pain can sideline your training.
 Unlike cycling or swimming, running is a high-impact activity that can put stress on your hips, making it easier for some to sustain a hip injury.

-And while it might be tempting to push through discomfort, it's always best to take a breather and check in with your doctor before jumping back in.
+And while it might be tempting to push through discomfort, it’s always best to take a breather and check in with your doctor before getting back after it.
 But how can you prevent hip pain before it occurs?
-Check out the below on the common causes of hip pain—and how to avoid them.
+Check out the below on the common causes of hip pain — and how to avoid them.

 Common Causes of Hip Pain